Broccoli Rabe and Kale Harvest Salad

 Recipe by Laura Wright

 Laura is the author of The First Mess, a highly-awarded vegan food blog with an emphasis on seasonal dishes.
 You can find her work on The Huffington Post, Saveur, Martha Stewart Living, and a number of other media outlets.
-Her first cookbook, The First Mess Cookbook: Vibrant Recipes to Eat Well Through the Seasons, will be published by Avery in March, 2017.
+Her first cookbook, The First Mess Cookbook was released by Penguin Random House in 2017.

 - ¾ Cup farro, rinsed

 - 1 Bunch of lacinato/dino kale; about 5 packed cups of chopped kale

 - 1 Small fennel bulb

 - 1 Small sweet apple (such as gala or honey crisp)

 - ½ Small red onion (roughly ¼ cup of thin slices)

 - ¼ Cup walnut halves, toasted and chopped